Frequently Asked Questions

 Please allow five to 10 days for processing and mailing.
 If the new employee has an upcoming dental visit, you can always print a paper card directly from the website.
 We provide one card for individuals, and two cards for family plans.
 All cards are issued in the name of the subscriber, not the member.

 Delta Dental offers your employees and their eligible dependents access to all the tools they need to manage their dental coverage, both online and through our Automated Call Center.
 Both our online and automated phone services are available 24 hours a day, 7 days a week, providing detailed benefits and eligibility information, claims status updates and more.
-For more complex service questions, our friendly, knowledgeable Customer Service representatives are available Monday through Thursday, from 8 a.m. to 7 p.m. and Fridays from 8 a.m. to 5 p.m., ET.
+For more complex service questions, our friendly, knowledgeable Customer Service representatives are available Monday through Friday from 8 a.m. to 5 p.m.
 By phone: 401-752-6100 or 1-800-843-3582, or email at: email@example.com

 What dental health information do you provide to members?